-Illuminates if a fire is detected in the engine compartment while the vehicle is on the road.
-An audible alert informs the driver when a fire is detected.
-In case of fire detection when parked (parking brake applied, engine running or not), the electric horn is activated to alert the driver.
-Refer to Safety Features and Equipment chapter.
+Illuminates if a fire is detected in the engine compartment.
+An audible alert also informs the driver when a fire is detected.
+Refer to Safety Features and Equipment chapter

-In case of a fire, stop the vehicle immediately, stop the engine and evacuate the vehicle.
+Warning: In case of a fire, stop the vehicle immediately, stop the engine and evacuate the vehicle.